Clontarf (NSW)

 Clontarf is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Clontarf's dwelling structures, as per the latest Census, consisted of 94.9% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Clontarf's dwelling structures, as per the latest Census evaluation, consisted of 94.9% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
 Home ownership in Clontarf stood at 55.1%, with mortgaged dwellings at 36.3% and rented ones at 8.6%.
 The median monthly mortgage repayment was $5,317, higher than Sydney metro's average of $2,427.
-The median weekly rent in Clontarf was recorded at $1,250, compared to Sydney metro's $470.
-Nationally, Clontarf's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Clontarf was recorded at $1,250, compared to Sydney metro's $470.
+Nationally, Clontarf's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing